toptal/picasso/docs/decisions/16-custom-label-for-overview-block.md

-# Custom label for overview block
+# Custom label for OverviewBlock

 ## Problem